BarunKGP/genrelessrecs/docs/midterm.md

 ## PCA and Dimensionality Reduction

 The original dataset that we created using information from Spotify had 13 features as explained previously.
 All the columns/attributes were considered as features except the columns containing song/track ids and the genre column, which we used as our label.
 Since this was a large dataset with several features, we used Principal Component Analysis (PCA) to reduce the dimensionality of the dataset which would potentially make it easier to work with.
 We chose a threshold of 0.95 for the explained variance ratio to keep only the most important features.
 This helped us get a transformed dataset with 8 components.

+The figure below shows the explained variance ratio of each of the PCA components.
 ![Explained Variance Ratio of PCA Components](images/pca_explained_variance.png)

 ## Supervised Methods, Results, and Discussion